donfiguerres/COVID-19-Tracker-PH/_posts/2020-07-26-covid-19-tracker-ph-gets-a-new-theme.md

 ---
 layout: post
 date: 2020-07-27 00:30
-title: "The COVID-19 Gets a New Theme"
+title: "The COVID-19 Tracker Gets a New Theme"
 description: "The COVID-19 Tracker is now using the Chalk Theme."
 categories: blog
 ---